Bahrain: Introductory country profile

 The UN Office for Coordination of Humanitarian Affairs (UNOCHA) publishes daily updates on the humanitarian situation, including the level of humanitarian need, casualties, damage to infrastructure, and aid access (browse its homepage for ‘flash updates’ and ‘reported impact’).
 UN agencies report significant infrastructure damage, including to schools and hospitals, and the deaths of aid workers.
 They also warn that the risk of famine in Gaza “persists”.
 A vaccination campaign against polio is also being carried out.

-The UK Government has backed UN Security Council resolutions demanding an increase of humanitarian aid into the Gaza Strip and has called on Israel to adhere to its commitment to increase the number of trucks carry aid daily into Gaza to 500.
-UNOCHA figures from July report that the highest daily average occurred in April, when 169 trucks entered each day (this does not include fuel trucks).
-The UK has also called on Israel to re-open the Rafah crossing with Egypt, which has been closed since Israel captured the crossing on 8 May.
+The UK Government has backed UN Security Council resolutions demanding an increase of humanitarian aid for Gaza.
+The UK has also called on Israel to adhere to its commitment to increase the number of aid trucks to 500.
+The UK Government has also called on Israel to re-open the Rafah crossing with Egypt, which has been closed since Israel captured it on 8 May 2024.

 The UK Government states no aid is provided to Hamas, who have governed the Gaza Strip since 2007, and who are designated a terrorist organisation by the UK and are subject to UK sanctions.